← Illusions in the Boardroom

 AI’s most consequential capability is not generation but reconciliation: the ability to read strategy, architecture, and code together and surface the gap between narrative and reality.
 For most organisations, the synthesis collapses into contradiction.

-Reading and reconciliation are only the beginning.
-Organisations are deploying autonomous agents to act within their systems, and those agents require the same structural preconditions: processes defined explicitly enough to follow, boundaries clear enough to respect, ownership unambiguous enough to navigate.
+Reading is only the beginning.
+Organisations are deploying autonomous agents to act within their systems, and those agents require the same preconditions: processes defined explicitly enough to follow, boundaries clear enough to respect, ownership unambiguous enough to navigate.
 An agent deployed into a structurally incoherent organisation either fails at every boundary where a human previously compensated through social negotiation, or reproduces the incoherence at machine speed.

 ...